Fees

 - your insurance website for a list of participating providers

-- and the following directories - Psychology Today and Therapy Den.
+- the following directories - Psychology Today and Therapy Den.

 - You can also check out Open Path Collective for a list of therapists that provide low cost therapy.